orval-labs/orval/docs/src/pages/reference/configuration/output.md

 Use to specify the delay time for the mock.
 It can either be a fixed number or a function that returns a number.

-#### delayCalcRuntime
+#### delayMockFunction

 Type: `boolean`.

-Gives you the possibility to have functions that are passed to `delay` to be executed at runtime rather than at build time.
+Gives you the possibility to have functions that are passed to `delay` to be executed at runtime rather than when the mocks are generated.

 #### useExamples